GreatOverlordX/FCC---countdown-program/README.md

 # countdown.sh
-This is a countdown timer done with Bash.
+This is a countdown timer done with Bash/Unix shell.
 Product of the challenge from freeCodeCamp.org